mukeshsoni/mukeshsoni.github.io/src/pages/resume/index.md

 * Moved the build system for our frontend code from gulp based tasks to webpack.
 We had multiple codebases for legacy system and a new system running parallely, which made the transition very challenging.

 * Brought in a number of functional programming ideas into the frontend community at projectplace.
-In my own journey to learn functional programming, i learnt haskell and dipped my toes into learning purescript and elm.
+In my own journey to learn functional programming, i learnt haskell and dipped my toes into learning PureScript and Elm.
 In my personal projects, i try and use static typing and functional paradigms as much as possible (need based, of course).

 ---